 - Deglaze the pot with a splash of wine, scraping any browned sticky bits loose.
 Add a splash of oil and cook the onions, garlic, carrots and celery over low heat for five minutes or until softened, stirring frequently.

-- Stir in the tomato paste, Worcestershire sauce, balsamic vinegar and soy sauce and add the beef back into the pot.
+- Add the potatoes and squash.
+Stir in the tomato paste, Worcestershire sauce, balsamic vinegar and soy sauce and add the beef back into the pot.